rurz/rurz.github.io/gibbs-phenomena-in-signals/index.md

 # Gibbs-like oscillations in one-dimensional discrete signals

-## 1 Introduction: Continous signals
+## 1 Introduction: Continuous signals

 It is well known that a well suitable periodic one-dimensional signal (or function) $f(x)$ in $\mathcal{L}^{2}$ can be expanded and encoded in the coefficients of the Fourier series $f_{n}$ [1, pp.]